Know About VAT in Abu Dhabi

 There are implications of VAT on individuals as the cost of living has increased depending on an individual’s lifestyle.

-The implication on businesses is that it is now necessary to document every cost related to VAT charges.
+The implication on company registration in UAE is that it is now necessary to document every cost related to VAT charges.
 They must charge VAT on taxable services provided by them regularly.